vestrel00/business-search-app-java/README.md

 ## Applications

 The application has several different presentations.
-In other words, there are several different applications that present the application in different platforms.
+In other words, there are several different runnable applications that can be installed in different platforms.

-1. presentation-java-nogui-mvp: Plain Java command line / console app written using the MVP pattern.
+1. **presentation-java-nogui-mvp**: Plain Java command line / console app written using the MVP pattern.
-2. presentation-java-swing-mvp: Java Swing app written using the MVP pattern.
+2. **presentation-java-swing-mvp**: Java Swing app written using the MVP pattern.
-3. presentation-java-swing-mvvm: Java Swing app written using the MVVM pattern.
+3. **presentation-java-swing-mvvm**: Java Swing app written using the MVVM pattern.
-4. presentation-android-mvp: Android app written in Java using the MVP pattern.
+4. **presentation-android-mvp**: Android app written in Java using the MVP pattern.
-5. presentation-android-mvvm: Android app written in Java using the MVVM pattern.
+5. **presentation-android-mvvm**: Android app written in Java using the MVVM pattern.
-6. presentation-android-kotlin-mvp: Android app written in Kotlin using the MVVM pattern.
+6. **presentation-android-kotlin-mvp**: Android app written in Kotlin using the MVVM pattern.

 All of the above presentations use the same domain and data layer.